 The Government of South Australia has developed a network of 19 marine parks as the South Australian component of the National Representative System of Marine Protected Areas.
-In accordance with the objects of the Marine Parks Act 2007, the 19 marine parks across South Australia provide for biodiversity conservation and public appreciation and allow ecologically sustainable development and use of marine resources.
+In accordance with the objects of the Marine Parks Act 2007, the 19 marine parks across South Australia provide for biodiversity conservation and public appreciation, and allow ecologically sustainable development and use of marine resources.
 Different zones dictate the activities that can occur in each marine park.
 The zones have differing levels of restrictions, ranging from General Managed Use Zone (GMUZ) - lowest level of restriction, through to Habitat Protection Zone (HPZ), Sanctuary Zone (SZ) and Restricted Access Zone (RAZ) - highest level of restriction.
 Different types of Special Purpose Area (SPA), which allow selected activities (such as shore-based recreational line fishing, transhipment, or harbour activities), are also designated in some of the parks.
 Each park has a management plan that was finalised in 2012.
 The marine park network was fully implemented on 1 October 2014 when fishing restrictions inside SZs came into effect as prescribed by the Marine Parks (Zoning) Regulations 2012.

-The Investigator Marine Park (IMP) covers 1,185 square kilometres within the Eyre Bioregion.
-It extends over four areas including the offshore islands of the Investigator Group and the area south of Elliston to near Point Drummond.
-The IMP includes 3 SZs (about 18 per cent of the total park area), 8 HPZs (about 71 per cent) and 5 GMUZs (about 11 per cent).
-The IMP accommodates various marine industries including commercial fishing and tourism.
+The Western Kangaroo Island Marine Park (WKIMP) covers an area of 1,020 square kilometres within the Eyre Bioregion (Figure 1).
+The Marine Park extends to the north and south west of the island between Cape Forbin and Sanderson Bay.
+There are 3 SZs, which cover about 21 per cent of the total park area, and 2 HPZs (about 79 per cent, Figure 4).
+The WKIMP accommodates various marine industries including commercial fishing and tourism.

-The marine park management plans, including the IMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter MER program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
+The marine park management plans, including the WKIMP management plan, indicate that a monitoring, evaluation and reporting program (hereafter 'MER' program) must be implemented to measure the effectiveness of each management plan in achieving the objects of the Marine Parks Act 2007.
 A review of each plan must be completed within 10 years of the plan's adoption.
 The MER program is guided by an adaptive management framework, which aims to improve the management of marine parks.
 One of the main objectives of the marine parks MER program is to assess the effectiveness of the marine parks network, by providing critical ecological, economic, social and management information to inform the review of the management plans.
 A MER program is required to target specific components of the marine parks network, based upon a variety of considerations including predicted changes, community expectations, the logistics and budget of the MER program, strategies in the marine park management plans, and the objects of the Marine Parks Act 2007.